aws/aws-sdk-php/docs/feature-iterators.rst

 Iterators accept an extra set of parameters that are not passed into the commands.
 You can set a limit on the number of results you want with the ``limit`` parameter, and you can control how many results you want to get back per request using the ``page_size`` parameter.
 If no ``limit`` is specified, then all results are retrieved.
-If no ``page_size`` is specified, then the iterator will use the maximum page size allowed by the operation being executed.
+If no ``page_size`` is specified, then the Iterator will use the maximum page size allowed by the operation being executed.

 The following example will make 10 Amazon S3 ``ListObjects`` requests (assuming there are more than 1000 objects in the specified bucket) that each return up to 100 objects.
 The ``foreach`` loop will yield up to 999 objects.

 .. code-block:: php

-    $iterator = $client->getListObjectsIterator(array(
+    $iterator = $client->getIterator('ListObjects', array(
         'Bucket' => 'my-bucket'
     ), array(
         'limit'     => 999,